pajlada/forsen-discord-docs/RULES.md

 8. No ERP or forcing your kinks onto others.
 This basically boils down to: keep your kinks to yourself (this includes furries).
 9. Don't encourage or spread the ToS-breaking Twitch streams.
 10. No shady/scam links.
 Link shorteners, QR codes, shady links, etc. may result in a warning or mute depending on the case.
 We won't click on them to check.
-11. No adult content allowed.
+11. No NSFW or Shock content.
+This includes adult content, puke/shit videos or images, Earrape videos, epilepsy emotes/gifs, extreme physical harm, very grotesque imagery etc.
 12. Discord stickers are prohibited in most channels.
 If your sticker gets autoremoved, take that as a hint.

 These rules apply to images and voice chat too